 Mosquito Bay is one of the best bioluminescent bays in the world and the brightest in the Puerto Rico archipelago.
 Most agree it’s best experienced at night with a glass-bottomed kayak.
 Pro tip: When planning to see this amazing natural wonder, don’t schedule your visit around a full moon.
 The darker the skies, the better.
 The dinoflagellates will appear especially vibrant against dark skies.

-In Vieques there are plenty of sights to see.
-Birdwatching, is popular and it’s estimated that in just one week you can see more that 60 species of birds.
+In Vieques, there are plenty of sights to see.
+Birdwatching is popular and it’s estimated that in just one week you can see more than 60 species of birds.
 If birds aren’t your thing, you can visit Fortin Conde de Marisol, a Spanish fort completed in 1855 that has been restored.
 Not only is it a great place to learn about the history of the island, it’s also home to several beautiful works of art.
 If you’re an art buff, there are two additional galleries on the island you shouldn’t miss: Siddhia Hutchinson Fine Art Gallery and Luna Loca Art Gallery and Gift Store.

 Did you know horses run wild on Vieques?
-They do and they’re are a beautiful sight to see!
+They do and they are a beautiful sight to see!
 There are many places you can horseback ride on the island – on the beach or through trails.
 It’s one of the best ways to see the island.

 Get ready to enjoy views of the stars the likes of which you’ve never seen!
 There are only 10,000 residents who live on the island and that means there’s very little light pollution.
 So, grab beach blanket and head to the beach for some first-class stargazing.
 Bring binoculars or a telescope for an enhanced view.